General Information

 For initial admission, applicants must have completed 8th grade at a certified elementary or middle school.
 All applicants must have up-to-date immunizations.
 Students who wish to receive Kentucky Educational Excellence Scholarship funds (KEES) must supply a social security number.
 Individual schools may have more specific and detailed admission requirements.

 The first step in the student’s formal application process for high school is the Catholic high school placement test, which is administered on the second Saturday in December.
 This test is free of charge.
-This year the test will be administered on Saturday, December 9, 2023, at 9:00 a.m.
+This year the test will be administered on Saturday, December 14, 2024, at 9 a.m.
 Students take the test at the high school they plan to attend.
-(The make-up Catholic high school placement test is scheduled for Saturday, January 13, 2024, 9 a.m.
-Students should take the make-up test at the high school they plan to attend.)
+If weather cancels the test on December 14, another test will be scheduled on December 21, the following Saturday.
+In addition, there is a make-up test for students who cannot make the December date, which will be held on January 11, 2025, 9 a.m.
+In all cases, students should take the make-up test at the high school they plan to attend.

 Prior to the placement tests, students are invited to shadow at high schools, and each high school holds an open house in the fall.
 For more information about shadowing and open houses, visit the High Schools page.